Jesse Norman

 Alexander Jesse Norman (born 23 June 1962) is a British politician, author and philosopher who has served as Shadow Leader of the House of Commons since November 2024.
 A member of the Conservative Party, he has been a Member of Parliament (MP) for Hereford and South Herefordshire since 2010.
-He was elected as a fellow of the Royal Historical Society in 2020.

 Norman was a director at Barclays before leaving the City in 1997 to research and teach at University College London.
 Prior to that he ran an educational charity in Eastern Europe during and after the Communist era.

-He served as a minister in the Treasury, Foreign Office, Cabinet Office, Department for Business, Energy and Industrial Strategy, and the Department for Transport.
-Among his MInisterial roles he served as Paymaster General and Financial Secretary to the Treasury.
+Between 2016 and 2023, he held several ministerial positions, including Paymaster General and Financial Secretary to the Treasury.
 Upon Kemi Badenoch's victory in the 2024 Conservative Party leadership election, Norman was appointed Shadow Leader of the House of Commons, replacing Chris Philp.

 Early life and education

 Jesse Norman was born on 23 June 1962 in London.
 He is the son of Sir Torquil Norman and his wife Lady Elizabeth Montagu (daughter of the 10th Earl of Sandwich), the paternal grandson of Air Commodore Sir Nigel Norman, 2nd Bt, CBE, and the great-grandson of Sir Henry Norman, 1st Bt.
 He and his sons are therefore in remainder to the Norman baronetcy.

 Norman was educated at Eton College and Merton College, Oxford, graduating with a second-class honours degree in Classics.